 The taxpayer must have lived in the home for at least two of the last five years preceding the sale.
 Other rules apply as well.

 High-income taxpayers might also have a 3.8 percent unearned income Medicare contribution tax applied to their capital gains and other net investment income, thanks to the Health Care Act of 2010.
 The highest tax rate that could apply to capital gains income is 37 percent + 3.8 percent = 43.4 percent on short-term gains taxed at ordinary income rates for these individuals, or 23.8 percent on long-term gains: 20 percent + 3.8 percent.

 Federal Tax Forms Relating to Capital Gains

 Form 8949 is organized much like a spreadsheet, with all the essential information about each investment you sold during the year.
-Capital gain or loss is reported for each transaction.
-Then your total gains or losses are figured.
+Capital gain or loss is reported for each transaction, then your total gains or losses are figured.
 You will have either a net profit or a net loss from all your trades.
-There are special rules for capital losses, such as annual limitations on capital losses and Wash Sale Rules.
+There are special rules for capital losses, such as annual limitations on capital losses and wash sale rules.

 Investors should keep track of all their investments.
 This information is essential for calculating the amount of capital gain you have.
 You must know what you bought, how much you invested, your brokerage fees and commissions, and when you bought the investment.
 You must also know the date of sale for your investment, the gross proceeds from the sale, and any fees or commissions you paid to sell.

 You might want to use a spreadsheet or personal finance software to keep track of this information.
 Personal finance programs can provide more robust investment tracking features than spreadsheets.
 Your broker might also have tools for tracking cost basis, gains, and losses.
 There are also specialized investment recordkeeping software programs available, such as GainsKeeper.